OwenPFC/Fun-Word-and-Number-Games/README.md

 I made this game with my friend [Liza](https://github.com/elysy-dev), making this my first ever collaborative project!

-The games in this project are as follows:
+# The Games in the Collection

 * **Sudoku:** Developed by Liza, this is your classic Sudoku puzzle... but it spins!!!!
 And it has Roman Numerals.
 Very scary stuff.
 For a more in depth look, please see her [Sudoku repo](https://github.com/elysy-dev/Sudoku)